 I am no expert at unlearning or healthily coping with jealousy, nor do I claim to have a complete grasp on how to do it.
 But I’ve been trying, and here’s a couple of step-by-step things that helped me manage it:

-- Understand the deeper meaning of why you are jealous in the first place.
+Understand the deeper meaning of why you are jealous in the first place.
 Be brutally honest with yourself and why you feel that way.
-Typically, you’ll find that the issues are not external, but more internal.
+Typically, you’ll find that the issues are not external but more internal.
 I am jealous because I have a lot of insecurities that weren’t properly addressed and managed when I was growing up.
-I was often compared and judged, that the slightest air of being pitted against others turns the switch on for my jealousy.
+I was often compared and judged, so I feel competitive about the prospect of other people in my partner’s life.
 I also realized that I am a hoarder of attention and when the spotlight isn’t on me, I become bratty.
-I feel very threatened that I am easily dispensable and that there are far better choices around me that anyone wouldn’t even think twice of leaving me.
+I easily feel threatened that I am easily dispensable and that there are so many better people around me, that my partner wouldn’t think twice about dumping me.

-- Compartmentalize.
-They say it’s not really a good habit to practice and I’d say yes, in some cases, it is not good to pack your feelings in a box and throw them away.
-It is often times better to address the issue head on but I think it’s also a good exercise to take yourself away from the person who is taking over and examine the difference.
-What I mean by compartmentalize is to keep your feelings in check, and refrain from making rash stupid decisions or actions which you won’t be able to take back once you’ve calmed down.
+Compartmentalize.
+They say it’s not really a good habit to practice and I’d say in some cases, it is not good to pack your feelings in a box and ignore them like they’re not there.
+It is often times better to address the issue head on, but I think it’s also a good exercise to take yourself away from the person and from the situation to cool down so we can think more rationally.
+What I mean by compartmentalize is to keep your feelings in check, and refrain from making rash stupid decisions or actions which you won’t be able to take back once the situation has fizzled out.

-- Idealize.
+Idealize.
 Along with compartmentalizing, you also have to take yourself away from the situation as much as you can.
-Give yourself a break or space from the situation, or the person, who is causing you to feel that way.
 Having time to think things a little bit more clearly is definitely helpful.
 I know it can be of help as well to speak with the other person to get their perspective, but it might be better if you can work out on the issues with yourself at first.
 How would your sober self have reacted or responded if you weren’t jealous?

 I have had my fair share of that situation before wherein I didn’t feel at ease with the person, and that I just knew I could never ever trust him, no matter how hard I try.
 I had it in my gut that he is capable, and he knows he is, of breaking my trust over and over.
 There is an undeniable part of me that could not commit with the person because of the facts.
 When the relationship ended, it became clearer that the problem was the person themselves.
-It is no rocket science to admit that it is vital to trust the person you are with, and that is just something in that relationship was lacking.
+It is no rocket science to admit that it is vital to trust the person you are with, and that is just something that was lacking in my past relationship/s.

 I don’t think it is an easy feat to unlearn jealousy.
 Often times we talk about it in a sense of our partners not being monogamous to us.
 I don’t think it should be limited to that.
 There are more and more people nowadays who choose to be with more than one partner but still experience situations wherein they are jealous.
 I think jealousy comes in so many forms when it comes to relationships, and people have various definitions and reasons why they feel that way.
-The most important thing at the end of the day is being able to manage it as healthily as possible, and to channel that energy into something else a bit more productive and creative.
+The most important thing at the end of the day is being able to manage it as healthily as possible, and to channel that energy into something else other than potentially sabotaging your valued relationships.